EDUCBA Logo

 • Geometry is precisely located using the Cartesian coordinate system.

-• It is possible to snap to control points and features on existing drawing geometry to accurately locate drawing information.
+• Snapping to control points and features on existing drawing geometry can locate drawing information accurately.

 • Better collaboration